azukiapp/azk/README.md

 * Automatic start-up (and reload) script
 * Logging

-Works on Linux & MacOS (require 64 bit platform in both cases)
+Works on Linux & Mac OS X (requires 64 bit platform in both cases)

 ## Installation

-The entire process of provisioning and configuring the environment in which the applications will be executed happens within a virtual machine.

 ### Requirements

-* Linux or Mac OS X (require 64 bit platform in both cases) (Windows: planned)
+* Linux or Mac OS X (requires 64 bit platform in both cases) (Windows: planned)
 * git, curl, bash
-* Internet connection (for download images)
+* Internet connection (to download images)

 #### Linux

-In linux is not necessary to use VirtualBox, the `azk` running directly on the Docker:
+On linux it's not necessary to use VirtualBox. `azk` runs directly on Docker:

 * [Docker][docker], version 0.10.0.

 #### Mac OS X

-Only on mac installing Virtualbox and an extra tool for file synchronization is necessary:
+Only on Mac OS X it is necessary to install Virtualbox and an extra tool for file synchronization:

 * [VirtualBox][virtualbox_dl], version 4.3.6+ (VMware: planned)
-* unfs3 (for share files between your machine and virtual machine)
+* unfs3 (to share files between your machine and the virtual machine)

-Use [Homebrew Cask][homebrew_cask]?
-For VirtualBox, too easier!
+Using [Homebrew Cask][homebrew_cask]?
+It makes installing VirtualBox super easy!

 ```sh
 brew cask install virtualbox --appdir=/Applications